c0c0n3/ome-smuggler/docs.src/content/design/messaging/index.md

 classes that only depend on those interfaces.
 This is what goes in the `core.msg` package and is the only thing all the other modules in Smuggler depend on.
-We implement these channel abstractions in the `q` package using HornetQ queues.
-Here's an [annotated UML class diagram][key-q-classes] that shows the key implementation classes in `q` and their relationship to both the abstract specification in `core.msg` and the HornetQ Core API.
+We implement these channel abstractions in the `q` package using Artemis queues.
+Here's an [annotated UML class diagram][key-q-classes] that shows the key implementation classes in `q` and their relationship to both the abstract specification in `core.msg` and the Artemis Core API.

 We also have a couple of UML object diagrams to show examples of how the instances of the various classes are wired together to provide communication